chayaninpia/challenges/challenge-go/README.md

 go run app data/fng.1000.csv.rot128
 ```

+Set number of worker ,Public key and Secret key at .env file
 # GO-TAMBOON ไปทำบุญ

 This is a small challenge project to see how good you are with Go.
 Included in this